mtorpey/journey/final.md

-## Envelope ENV_BREAKUP1 ##
+## Envelope F ##
 ### Instructions sheet ###
 _Breakup of..._

 Throughout the many years of this multi-ethnic, multi-cultural country's existence, various peoples and regions have longed for control over their own destiny, as they once had.
 Now, triggered by an economic crisis, several factions have risen up and are demanding independence.
 The government response has been swift and brutal, and the country has entered a state of civil war, with the rule of law breaking down almost entirely.

 Stick the following labels to the Rules Sheet, and fill in the blanks with the name of the country you are currently in:
 > ______ is at civil war.
 Travelling into a city that is or was in ______ costs one additional movement point, even if you are just passing through.
-[ENV_BREAKUP1]
+[F]

 > Each time a player hands in a destination card in a city that is or was in ______, that player rolls a die.
-On a 6, the civil war is over and you should open Envelope ENV_BREAKUP2.
-On any other number, the country you are in splits.
-[ENV_BREAKUP1]
+On a 6, the civil war is over and you should open Envelope C.  On any other number, the country you are in splits.
+[F]

 > When a country *splits*, draw a line through it in permanent marker, with half the cities on one side and half the cities on the other (or as near as possible).
 These are now two totally separate countries, and border rules apply.
-[ENV_BREAKUP1]
+[F]

 > Each new country could be split again on a later turn.
 If a country has only one city, it cannot be split.
-[ENV_BREAKUP1]
+[F]

 > The exact status of these countries will be determined once the war is over.
 For now, they are part of the same faction as ______.
-[ENV_BREAKUP1]
+[F]

-## Envelope ENV_BREAKUP2 ##
+## Envelope C ##
 ### Instructions sheet ###
 _Former ______ Republics_

 The civil war in this region is over!
 Perhaps it ended before too long; perhaps there are now a *lot* of new countries for children to learn.

-Cover up all the labels on the Rules Sheet marked [ENV_BREAKUP1] with the blank labels included here.
+Cover up all the labels on the Rules Sheet marked [F] with the blank labels included here.
 These countries will not split up any more.

 It's time to give the new countries names!
 One country should have the original country abbreviation that was marked on the board: this has the same name as the original country.
 All the other countries should now be given names: think of some together, and write abbreviations for them on the board in black circles.
 Now put a yellow sticker on all new countries to denote their non-aligned status.